-Although it’s important to understand where we do and don’t have power and privilege, it’s also important to learn about solidarity and mutual support.
+Although it’s important to understand where we do and don’t have power and privilege, it’s also important to learn about solidarity.

 Create Six Characters